Josh Childress: EuroLeague stats

+Domestic leagues stats

 International career

 In 2000, Childress earned a silver medal as a member of the 2000 USA Basketball Men's Youth Development Festival West Team.
 He also played at the 2003 Pan American Games.

 Personal

 Childress is featured on the box cover of ESPN College Hoops 2K5 for the PlayStation 2, published by Sega.
 Childress had a high school GPA of 3.5 and scored 1110 on the SAT.
 After being waived by the Nets, Childress enrolled back in Stanford and graduated with a degree in sociology in August 2013.